 Usually, cylindrical type bulbous bows are used for bulk carriers.
 That is because most of the volume in these bulbs is concentrated at the center of the bulb, hence providing optimum efficiency at both, fully loaded and 100 percent ballast conditions.

-Single Hull Double Bottom Bulk Carrier: The drawing that makes for a unique identification for a ship’s type, functionality, and structural arrangement is the midship section drawing.
+Single Hull Double Bottom Bulk Carrier: The drawing that makes for unique identification for a ship’s type, functionality, and structural arrangement is the midship section drawing.
 In order to be able to design a midship section, a designer should be able to read a midship section drawing and understand why each component is present where it is, and how is the scantling of each component decided.
 We will now look into the midship sections of different types of bulk carriers and discuss the functional aspects along with.

-Bulk carriers are longitudinally stiffened, that is the stiffeners on the plates run in longitudinal direction.
+Bulk carriers are longitudinally stiffened, that is the stiffeners on the plates run in a longitudinal direction.
 This is because the loads coming onto a bulk carrier (which we will discuss at a later stage) cause longitudinal bending moments.
-Hence failure of the hull girder due to longitudinal bending becomes more probable.
+Hence the failure of the hull girder due to longitudinal bending becomes more probable.

-The tank top plating and and outer bottom plating are held together by vertical plate structure called the plate floor.
+The tank top plating and outer bottom plating are held together by a vertical plate structure called the plate floor.
 Note here that though the term uses the word ‘floor’, it is actually a vertical structure.
 The circular perforations on the plate floor are provided for reducing the weight of the structure.
 They are called lightening holes.
 The oval perforations are manholes that provide human access for maintenance operations.

 The bottom corner of the section is provided with angular tanks running along the length of the ship.
 These are called hopper tanks, and the angular plating that covers them is called hopper tank plate or hopper tank sloping bulkhead.
 These are also stiffened longitudinally by steel profiles.
-The most common profile used in stiffening hull girder plates are bulb and L sections.
-Bulb sections are more preferable as they have more moment of inertia for the same cross sectional area as compared to L sections.
+The most common profile used in stiffening hull girder plates is bulb and L sections.
+Bulb sections are more preferable as they have more moment of inertia for the same cross-sectional area as compared to L sections.
 Hopper tanks are used for storage of water ballast.

 The hopper tank section is stiffened by a heavy web as shown above.
 These web sections are provided at frames having plate floors, and these are repeated after every three to four frames.
 The stiffeners at the bilge and the hopper plate are welded to the web frame.
 The web plate is further stiffened by flat bar stiffeners to prevent distortion.

-The topside corner is also provided with a sloping bulkhead, and the space is used for either storing another type of cargo, or for storage of water ballast.
+The topside corner is also provided with a sloping bulkhead, and space is used for either storing another type of cargo or for storage of water ballast.
 These tanks are called upper wing tanks.
 The main purpose of providing the wing tank sloping bulkhead is however different.
 Bulk cargo when stored always forms a slope on the surface.
-The angle of this slope is called angle of repose.
+The angle of this slope is called the angle of repose.
 If the angle of the surface of the heap increases, the material shifts until the angle of repose is attained.
 In order to prevent the angle of the surface from exceeding the angle of repost, the wing tank sloping bulkhead is provided at such an angle so that the above phenomenon is prevented.
 Hence, in case of bulk carriers carrying more than a single type of cargo in multiple voyages, the angle of the topside sloping bulkhead is determined by the cargo having the minimum angle of repose.
-This prevents cargo shifting in the transverse direction, and does not result in listing during transit.
+This prevents cargo from shifting in the transverse direction and does not result in listing during transit.

 The side shell plate is stiffened transversely instead of longitudinally, by a side frame which is usually an L section.
 The side frame is connected to the hopper tank plating and wing tank plating by brackets.
-The brackets are also flanged at free ends, and are provided for proper stress flow from the plates to the web frames.
+The brackets are also flanged at free ends and are provided for proper stress flow from the plates to the web frames.